 Take the necessary precautions when working on a ladder.
 When using a ladder to reach high areas, you may want to invest in an adjustable ladder stabilizer.

 Step 3: De-clog the Downspout

 If you have a clog but can't tell where, check the downspout.
 Clogs can happen where the downspout connects to the gutter.
 Remove the elbow joint and inspect all parts for clogs.
 If the blockage is out of reach, de-clog from the bottom up to avoid packing the clog tighter.
-Run a garden hose through the downspout with a rag tied around it to prevent water from splashing back.
-Turn on the water full blast until the clog breaks apart and water starts coming out of the downspout.
+If the downspout is still not clear, run a garden hose through the downspout and turn on the water full blast, until the clog breaks apart.
 If the clog is stubborn, try using a plumber's snake in a similar manner.
 If that doesn't work, pull down the downspout and use a broom handle to clear the blockage.

 Repair and Maintain Metal Gutters and Downspouts